Trauma

 PTSD and Relationships: Coming Alongside Your Loved One with PTSD

-, 2025-01-03T06:05:24+00:00January 3rd, 2025|Featured, Individual Counseling, Relationship Issues, Trauma|
+, 2025-03-25T15:29:03+00:00January 3rd, 2025|Featured, Individual Counseling, Relationship Issues, Trauma|

 We all experience feelings of anxiety occasionally; from low levels of stress to sometimes even crushing anxiety.
 These feelings can vary in intensity and duration and what triggers them will also differ from person to person.
 For some people, being called upon in class or during a work meeting is terrifying, while for others meeting new people or being in crowds can make them anxious.
 Therefore, anxiety can ebb and flow depending on circumstances.
 However, for some individuals, anxiety never lets up.
+Plano Christian Counseling is here to help, offering compassionate, faith-based support to guide you toward peace and healing.
 There are times when a person’s anxiety is so bad that it impedes their day-to-day functioning, diminishing their sense of well-being.
 When anxiety is like this, you should consider visiting a health professional, who can help you understand the reasons for your anxiety and find skills to help you to better manage it.
 PTSD is one form of anxiety that can affect one’s relationships significantly and lessen your quality of life.
 The good news is that a trained therapist assist you in lessening the severity of these symptoms.
 PTSD and Its Causes Post-traumatic stress disorder (PTSD) is a serious mental health condition that’s caused when a person witnesses or is involved in an extremely stressful or terrifying event that involves actual or threatened death.
 Sometimes, even when a person learns about such an event and is not directly involved, it could lead to PTSD, which is considered secondary trauma.
 PTSD can result from events like serious injury, sexual violence, war, physical assault, childhood abuse, traffic accidents, or being threatened with a weapon.
 It is not altogether clear why some people experience traumatic events and get PTSD, while others do not.
-At the root of PTSD, there may be a few possible causes, and some of these include the severity of trauma you’ve experienced in your life, your [...]
+At the root of PTSD, there may be a [...]

 Comments Off on PTSD and Relationships: Coming Alongside Your Loved One with PTSD